php-amqplib/RabbitMqBundle/README.md

 The final piece is to get the reply.
 Our PHP script will block till the server returns a value.
 The __$replies__ variable will be an associative array where each reply from the server will contained in the respective __request\_id__ key.

-You can also set a expiration for request in seconds, after which message will no longer be handled by server and client request will simply time out:
+You can also set a expiration for request in seconds, after which message will no longer be handled by server and client request will simply time out.
+Setting expiration for messages works only for RabbitMQ 3.x and above.
+Visit http://www.rabbitmq.com/ttl.html#per-message-ttl for more information.

 ```php
 public function indexAction($name)